amrnet/amrnet/docs/Org/ecoli.rst

    - **Lineages**: Lineages are labeled by 7-locus sequence type (ST).

-   - **AMR determinants**: `Enterobase <https://enterobase.warwick.ac.uk/>`_ identifies AMR determinants using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_.
+   - **AMR determinants**: `Enterobase <https://enterobase.warwick.ac.uk/>`_ identifies AMR determinants using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_ run with default settings.
 AMRnet imports these AMR genotype calls, and assigns them to drugs/classes in the dashboard using the Subclass curated in `refgenes <https://doi.org/10.1099/mgen.0.000832>`_. see :ref:`the table <amr-definition-table>`